 Reflexology involves applying pressure or strokes on specific points and areas of the feet to relieve tension or pain in other parts of the body.
 This is hypothesized to stimulate nerve endings that release endorphins and monoamines that control pain.

-How Can Breathing and Relaxation Exercises Help During Labor?
+How Can Breathing and Relaxation Exercises Help During Labour?

 Rhythmic breathing helps maximise the oxygen available to you and your baby.
 The breathing techniques prevent panic responses and the resulting stress and muscular tension that would burn you out quickly.
 It is important to conserve your energy to make it through the labour without complications.
 The breathing exercises go a long way in helping you stay energized.